skupperproject/refdog/input/resources/link.md

 # Link resource

-A channel for communication between sites.
+A link is a channel for communication between [sites](site.html).
 Links carry application connections and requests.
 A set of linked sites constitutes a network.

+To create a link to a remote site, the remote site must enable _link access_.
+Link access provides an external access point for accepting links.

 **Note:** Links are not usually created directly.
 Instead, you can use an [access token][token] to obtain a link.